fasiehkhan/VectorNormalizer-/README.md

 # VectorNormalizer
-This program takes a vector as input and normalizes it.
+This C program takes a vector as input and normalizes it.

 ### To run: